digitalyoshixi/zettelkasten/content/Network/My Homelab Setup Journey.md

 - [[Dynamic DNS|DDNS]] with a porkbun script
 - We also setup [[Proxmox Certificate Guide|Certificates]]
 - Setup router port forwarding to lead to nginx's port 80 and 443
+# March 1 2025
+- I setup firewall rules for each node